himmAllRight/himmAllRight-source/content/post/jenkins-parallel-stashing.md

 }
 ```

-My solution was to continue to use the single directory method, but *dynamically
-change the name of the stash* during that initial parallel stage.
-It turns out,
-that it only overwrote because they had the same stash name.
-I only needed to
-parallel stash during the initial parallel stage, as the second one was at the end of
-the pipleline where the metadata would no longer be appended.

-I guessed I could have multiple stashes, one for each para stage, and then
-merge them into one location, that becomes *the* stash for the rest of the
-pipeline.
-I thought merging shouldn't be too hard, and I could even write a
-function to do it.

 Before making things complicated by unmerging to a different location from
 where I wanted `metadata` to be, I first decided to see what happens if I
-just `unstashed` everything directly to the `metadata` dir.
+simply `unstashed` everything directly to the `metadata` dir.
 Luckily,
-everything wrote to it fine, and merged itself with no overwrites.
-So...
-I
-didn't have to do anything else.
-Problem Solved
+everything merged just fine with no overwrites.
+I even didn't have to write
+a merging function.
+Problem solved!

 ## Conclusion

 So that's it.
 Often, the solution to a seemingly complicated problem is a
 simple one.
 This can be made more difficult if all of the online discussion
 seems tangential, but not exactly what you need.
-In those cases, it is
+In those moments, it is
 probably best to pull aside a buddy to bounce ideas off of.
 Even if they
 don't know how to immediately solve your problem, they can highlight problem
 areas that you might be able to find a solution in.

-This is how this solution
+That is exactly how this solution surfaced.
+My buddy
-surfaced.
-My buddy [Elyezer](https://elyezer.com) pointed out that the
+[Elyezer](https://elyezer.com) pointed out that the stashes were likely being
-stashes were being over-written *because* they had the same stash name.
-Even
+over-written *because* they had the same stash name.
+Even though I *knew*
-though I *knew* that, having him re-emphasize it to me zoned my in and helped
+that, having him re-emphasize it helped me zone my in and work out the idea
-me surface the idea of dynamically making different stashes and then merging
-them for the rest of the pipeline.
+of dynamically making different stashes and merging them for the rest of the
+pipeline.

 Teamwork.
-It really effective!
+It makes a difference.

 (P.S.
 Thanks Elyezer!)